 The young people responsible for the design of the theatrical pieces were trained in the techniques of the forum theatre as part of the project “SALAM: Preventing Violent Extremism in Tunisia” by the Tunisian NGO Free Sight Association (which is member of the national secretariat of the OPEV in Tunisia) and with the collaboration of the Tunisian artists Ayoub Jaouadi and Khawla Louhichi.

-This festival had as speakers Jamel Mouelhi, the festival’s director, president of Free Sight and representative of the OPEV in Tunisia, Arbia Jebali, and all the artists, Ayoub Jaouadi and Khawla Louhichi, who had accompanied the teenagers the making-process of the plays.
+This festival had as speakers Jamel Mouelhi, the festival’s director, the president of Free Sight and representative of the OPEV in Tunisia, Arbia Jebali, and all the artists, Ayoub Jaouadi and Khawla Louhichi, who had accompanied the teenagers the making-process of the plays.

 Synopsys of the plays: